What's New at the CTC?

 - The Key to Success?
 Grit - Angela Lee Duckworth

 - 3 Rules to Spark Learning - Ramsey Musallam

 - How to Escape Education's Death Valley - Ken Robinson

 Readings for the group will be announced each month.
 We are also working on a Blackboard Community Group that all faculty and adjunct faulty will be enrolled in automatically.
 That should be ready in September.
 We'll let you know by e-mail when it's ready.

 Mentorships and Partnerships take many forms.
 Sometimes a more experienced teacher mentors a newer one, visiting each other's classrooms and working on pedagogical issues together.
 We have also had some very interesting Partnerships between two experienced faculty.
 For example, last year two of our Writing to Learn participants took on the challenge of incorporating the writing strategies they were learning into art classes.
 One of our full-time faculty members partnered with an adjunct to develop a new curriculum for pre-college math.
 The CTC program provides a small stipend to encourage and reward all these types of projects.
 If you have a project in mind that goes beyond your regular teaching responsibilities, you can apply to be part of the Mentorship/Partnership program.
 For more information, contact the CTC Coordinator, Barbara Kobritz.

 The CTC door is always open.
 If you need some space to spread out and work, or if you're looking for a quiet, relaxing place to chat with colleagues between classes or over lunch, please make yourself at home.

-We have three computers, a black and white printer, a color printer and a scanner to help with your work.
+We have two computers, a black and white printer, and a color printer to help with your work.
 We also have comfy sofas and chairs where you can read or chat, a microwave for heating your lunch, and some professional reading you might want to peruse.
 And check out our photo gallery, curated by TC3's own Harry Littell.

 About the CTC